Two children from Germany have abseiled down the Squinty Bridge during the COP26 conference

-The two children, understood to be siblings, one boy Kiwi (aged 12) and one girl Zozo (age 10) from Germany, abseiled down the Squinty Bridge in Glasgow at around 2.50pm on Monday afternoon.
+The two children, understood to be siblings – Kiwi, 12, and Zozo, ten – abseiled down the structure around 2:50pm on Monday afternoon.

 Multiple police vans and the coastguard were seen at the scene.